The Undiagnosed Teenager with Dyslexia

 When an Older Child Asks for Help

 In some cases, your older child or teenager may be the one who asks for testing.
 Your child may find the academic demands in middle school and high school overwhelming, at least in some subject areas.
-He may have learned about dyslexia on his own, through Internet web sites or by talking to other kids.
-In any case, he knows that he is struggling with material that seems easy for his peers.
+She may have learned about dyslexia on her own, through Internet websites or by talking to other kids.
+In any case, she knows that she is struggling with material that seems easy for her peers.

 Your teenager may be afraid to bring up the subject of dyslexia at home.
 He may be embarrassed to let you know just how poorly he is doing at school, or he may be afraid that you will be angry or upset.

-It is important that you listen to your child and try to understand the reasons he feels he needs extra help.
-You might want to take a list of common dyslexia symptoms and ask your child to show you which problems on the list he feels apply to him.
+It is important that you listen to your child and try to understand the reasons she feels she needs extra help.
+You might want to take a list of common dyslexia symptoms and ask your child to show you which problems on the list she feels apply to her.